WebOrigami/docs/src/content/pattern/deep.md

 By itself, the `FunctionGraph` class doesn't need to be updated to support deep function-backed graphs.
 Instead, the function that's being wrapped would need to be updated.

-For this tutorial, we'll leave the sample function in `fn.js` alone, but if we wanted it to define a deep graph, for certain keys it could return values that are explorable graphs — instances of `FunctionGraph` values, or any other kind of explorable graph.
+For this tutorial, we'll leave the sample function in `fn.js` alone, but if we wanted it to define a deep graph, for certain keys it could return values that are explorable graphs of any type.

 ## Converting a deep graph to a plain object